 The timetable is built around teaching periods of forty-five minutes and there are thirty lessons per week.
+During the lunchtime period shorter lessons of 20 minutes take place.

 Not all the time in school can be counted as 'teaching time' when pupils are actively taught by their teacher or a specialist teacher.
 A school day also includes: